-Sopa de Chayote Recipe (Creamy Chayote Soup)
+How to Make Crema de Chayote (Creamy Chayote Soup)

-Chayotes are technically fruits, but act much like vegetables in that they are only mildly sweet and somewhat bland.
+FUN FACT: Chayotes are technically fruits, but act much like vegetables in that they are only mildly sweet and somewhat bland.
 They reach their full flavor potential when sautéed with olive oil, butter, onion and garlic.
 Next time you’re walking through the produce aisle at your local market (near the summer squash or fresh chile peppers), give them a try!
 You can always start with my sopa de chayote recipe below.

 WHY I LOVE THIS RECIPE